June 9, 2011

 The Plain Writing Act of 2010 requires federal agencies to write "clear Government communication that the public can understand and use."
 President Obama also emphasized the importance of establishing "a system of transparency, public participation, and collaboration" in his Jan.
 21, 2009, Memorandum on Transparency and Open Government.

-WASHINGTON — U.S. Secretary of Education Betsy DeVos proposed new rules today that would govern distance learning for higher education students.
+WASHINGTON — U.S. Secretary of Education Betsy DeVos issued final rules today that govern distance learning in higher education and promote educational innovation to better serve the needs of an increasingly diverse population of students.

 August 21, 2020Secretary DeVos Fully Implements President Trump's Presidential Memorandum Extending Student Loan Relief to Borrowers Through End of YearWASHINGTON – Acting on President Trump's Presidential Memorandum signed August 8, 2020, Secretary DeVos directed Federal Student Aid (FSA) to extend the student loan relief to borrowers initiated in March 2020 through December 31, 2020.

 August 19, 2020Secretary DeVos Launches Grant Program to Promote Institutional Resiliency and Expand Educational Opportunity for Students